 The evening entertainment began with the newly-weds’ first dance to a song by German rockers Rammstein.
 The song chosen by Helen and Bram was quite mellow and not the industrial metal track I expected to hear!

 Helen then did the waltz with her father, which was followed by a few of the guests setting up their band in the lobby area and playing a few Swiss songs.
-This had everyone clapping and cheering – it was an impressive performance and a brilliant way for my day to end.
+This had everyone clapping and cheering – it was an impressive performance and a brilliant way for my day to end in such a great wedding venue.

 Helen and Bram were brilliant to work with.
-But that’s not the end of our story, as we have a ‘trash the dress/post-wedding photo shoot’ coming up, photos of which I’m looking forward to sharing with you very soon!
+But that’s not the end of our story, as we have a ‘trash the dress/post-wedding photo shoot’ coming up, photos of which I’m looking forward to sharing with you very soon.
+And the newly-weds’ wedding album is going to look fantastic with so many photos of great moments to choose from.

 Details of the wedding suppliers who helped make Helen and Bram’s Dalhousie Castle wedding so special and unique: